White text on a black background reads: "Skillful play. Strong character."

 A young boy playing soccer, wearing a green uniform with green knee-high socks, kicking a soccer ball.

-That’s why we run safe, joyful, UEFA-standard programmes in communities across the country, making sport a meaningful part of growing up for children who love to play.
+We make sport a meaningful part of growing up for kids who love to play.

-Data sources: World Health Organization; Todorovic N et al; President’s Council on Sports, Fitness & Nutrition Science Board; Project Play, Aspen Institute; Youth Sport Trust; World Bank; National Institute of Statistics Rwanda.
+Data sources: World Health Organization; Todorovic N et al; President’s Council on Sports, Fitness & Nutrition Science Board; Project Play, Aspen Institute; Youth Sport Trust; World Bank.

 OUR MISSION